JackPlayer/python-100-days/README.md

 Turtle game to guess all 50 states
 ### Day 26: NATO Phonetic Alphabet
 Word to phonetic alphabet converter with list comprehensions
+### Day 27: Distance Converter
+Simple miles to kilometers converter with tkinter